Celebrate the 15th Annual

 Oliver Lake OGJB Quartet ft.
 Alicia Ostriker & Osama Alomar

 No Jazz Poetry festival would be complete without an offering from saxophonist, composer, painter, and poet Oliver Lake.
 A founding artist of City of Asylum’s Jazz Poetry festival, Lake’s half-century-long career is unparalleled.
 His storied presence at the festival starts at the beginning when, in 2005, he collaborated with City of Asylum’s inaugural writer-in-residence, Huang Xang.
 Joining him during this performance is poet, activist, and critic, Alicia Ostriker.
 Ostriker has received fellowships and awards from the NEA and the Guggenheim.
 In 2015, she was elected as Chancellor of the Academy of American Poets.
 Acclaimed Arabic poet and City of Asylum Exiled Writer-In-Residence, Osama Alomar, will also perform.
-FREE RSVP HERE.
+FREE TICKETS HERE.

 FRIDAY, SEPTEMBER 20, 7:00 PM